Automations

 Section titled “Troubleshooting”Automation shows “Paused” in the next run column

-Section titled “Automation shows “Paused” in the next run column”The automation is disabled.
+Section titled “Automation shows “Paused” in the next run column”The automation has a Schedule trigger but is disabled.
 Open it and toggle Enabled on.
+(If the column instead shows —, the trigger is Manual by design — there’s no next run because it only runs on demand.)

 Automation fails with an error